Gargantua404/SmoothExport/README.md

    where *dir_path* - is a directory where the archieve is stored

  ## Macros usage
  Macroses, being written on Visual Basic, are part of the Microsoft Office system on a local computer and are accessible from any Office applications (Word, Excel, PowerPoint).
-The folowwing instructions describe the way to embed the files with macroses into an Office system through a Word document:
+The following instructions describe the way to embed the files with macroses into an Office system through a Word document:

  1. In the control panel: **Developer -> Macroses (Alt + F8)**
  2. In a popped-up window: **Visual Basic**